Anheurystics/Wyatt/docs/TUTORIAL.md

 The default framebuffer is the screen, but can be specified by the user.
 This is the step where fragments are either drawn onto the screen or discarded (if they are out of bounds).

-The screen follows what is called the **normalized device coordinate** system, where the leftmost and rightmost sides are -X and +X, the topmost and bottommost sides are +Y and -Y. While we will be initially defining our geometry using this system, we will be granted more freedom when we start using matrices to transform them.
+The screen follows what is called the **normalized device coordinate** system, where the leftmost and rightmost sides are -X and +X, the topmost and bottommost sides are +Y and -Y. While shapes will initially be defined this system, the introduction of matrices in the later tutorial will provide with more flexibility and freedom.

 <div style="page-break-after: always;"></div>

 ## Part 1: Flat-colored Triangle
-To render a simple white triangle, we first have to specify its appropriate vertex data.
+To render a simple white triangle, first specify its appropriate vertex data.
 A `buffer` object is a container for all vertex data and attributes, so let's make one now.
 ```js
 buffer triangle;